Skip to content

 Operation Description

-deleteSegment(id) Close and delete a segment, then remove from cache (SegmentRegistryResult<Void>).
+deleteSegment(id) Close and delete a segment, retrying BUSY up to timeout.

-All registry operations return SegmentRegistryResult<T> (status + optional value).
-Registry BUSY/CLOSED/ERROR outcomes are propagated by SegmentRegistryResultStatus.
-The primary safety model is the registry state gate + per-key cache entry state machine, not caller-side pinning.
+Single-attempt operations on BlockingSegment return the shared OperationResult<T>.
+Blocking handle operations retry retryable statuses and throw IndexException on timeout or terminal failure.
+The primary registry safety model is the registry state gate plus the per-key cache entry state machine, not caller-side pinning.

 Response Codes